 Going along to support her in this new ‘bricks and mortar’ business venture was the least I could do as a micro-influencer and someone who also used to write the ‘Small Business’ page among my other duties at NCJMedia.

 Now anyone who knows me will know that nothing gives me more pleasure than writing about and supporting small businesses that surround me in my everyday life.
-I’m also a big believer in helping mumpreneurs, such as Natalie, who are in pursuit of their passion and realising a dream at the same time.
+I’m also a big believer in helping anyone who is in pursuit of their passion.

 Natalie’s personal commitment to her business venture is clear to see.
 She came up with her business idea after struggling to find unique clothing and gifts for her two young children, Samuel now seven, and three-year-old Sally.